rails/rails/guides/source/active_record_postgresql.md

 * How to use PostgreSQL's datatypes.
 * How to use UUID primary keys.
 * How to implement full text search with PostgreSQL.
-* How to back your Active Record models with views.
+* How to back your Active Record models with database views.

 --------------------------------------------------------------------------------